pebxcvi/PSHomeCryptoTool/README.md

 2) Use it in the command line directly or via Windows batch scripts.

     - When using the command line for either executable, it does not load or rely on the configuration `.ini` file and instead operates entirely from the provided command-line parameters.
+If certian parameters are not set it will use default values which can seen above in the configurion `.ini` comments.

 ```
   PSHomeCryptoBruteforce.exe [files/folders...]